caiomeriguetti/packager/README.md

 Easier way to emulate packages with mootools.

-In the example above, two classes are defined to illustrate the use:
+In the following example, two classes are defined to illustrate the use:

 ````javascript
 define_class('mypack.User',function(){